carpentries-incubator/genome-mining/_episodes/07-evomining.md

- Usually, bioinformatics tools related to the prediction of Natural Products (NP) biosynthetic genes try to find metabolic pathways of enzymes that are known to be related with the synthesis of a secondary metabolites.
+ Usually, bioinformatics tools related to the prediction of Natural Products (NP) biosynthetic genes try to find metabolic pathways of enzymes that are known to be related with the synthesis of secondary metabolites.
 However, these approaches fail for the discovery of novel biosynthetic systems.
-Thus, [EvoMining](https://www.microbiologyresearch.org/content/journal/mgen/10.1099/mgen.0.000260) try to solve this problem to detect novel enzymes that may be implicated in the synthesis of new natural products in Bacteria.
+Thus, [EvoMining](https://www.microbiologyresearch.org/content/journal/mgen/10.1099/mgen.0.000260) tries to circumvent this problem by detecting novel enzymes that may be implicated in the synthesis of new natural products in Bacteria.

  To know more about EvoMining you can read [Selem et al, Microbial Genomics 2020](https://www.microbiologyresearch.org/content/journal/mgen/10.1099/mgen.0.000260).

-This tool looks for protein expansions that may have evolved from the conserved metabolism into a specialized metabolism.
-For that, it builds phylogenetic trees based on all the protein copies of a certain enzyme in a given genome database.
-The output tree will differentiate copies that are related with the conserved metabolism, copies that are known to be implicated in discovered NP-producing-BGCs i.e. BGCs from [MiBIG database](https://mibig.secondarymetabolites.org/) and, optionally, protein copies that belong to BGCs predicted by
+EvoMining searches protein expansions that may have evolved from the conserved metabolism into a specialized metabolism.
+It builds phylogenetic trees based on all the protein copies of a certain enzyme in a given genome database.
+The output tree differentiates copies that are related with the conserved metabolism, copies that are known to be implicated in discovered NP-producing-BGCs i.e. BGCs from [MiBIG database](https://mibig.secondarymetabolites.org/) and, optionally, protein copies that belong to BGCs predicted by